-Course Objective: The aim of the course is to familiarize Course Outcomes: After completion of this course, the students with the concepts of Crystal structure, students will be able to understand the basics of crystal reciprocal lattice, bonding in solids, elastic constants and structure, reciprocal lattice, bonding in solids, elastic gnetic properties of solids. constants and magnetic properties of solids.
+Course Objective.
+The aim of the course is to Course Outcomes: After completion of this course, course objective.
+The ann of the course is to course outcomes.
+There completion of this course, familiarize the students with the concepts of Crystal students will be able to understand the basics of crystal structure, reciprocal lattice, bonding in solids, elastic structure, reciprocal lattice, bonding in solids, elastic constants and magnetic properties of solids. constants and magnetic properties of solids.

-Crystal Structure: Introduction to Crystalline, amorphous solids, Crystal lattice and Translation Vectors, Unit cell and basis, Primitive and non-primitive lattices, Symmetry operations, Point groups and space groups, Bravais lattices in 2D and 3D, Lattice planes, Miller Indices, Interplanner spacing, Crystal structures: sc, bcc, fcc and hcp, Examples: NaCl, CsCl, Diamond and ZnS structure.
+Crystal Structure: Introduction toCrystalline, amorphous solids, Crystal lattice and Translation Vectors, Unit cell and basis, Primitive and non-primitive lattices, Symmetry operations, Point groups and space groups, Bravais lattices in 2D and 3D, Lattice planes, Miller Indices, Interplanner spacing, Crystal structures: sc, bcc, fcc and hcp, Examples: NaCl, CsCl, Diamond and ZnS structure.